 In today’s competitive consumer market, having customers at the heart of a business is the key to success.
 This innovative Strategic Customer Management degree is designed to equip students with the knowledge and skills to engage in highly effective customer management, a key differentiator for today’s organisations.
 This accelerated two year management degree offers a unique opportunity to gain the skills and experience needed to work in a customer management environment.

-This course has been designed in consultation with major employers including Admiral, Welsh Water, Media Wales and First Source, all of whom will be providing the paid work-based learning during the course, allowing students to ‘earn as you learn’.
+This course has been designed in consultation with major employers including Admiral, Welsh Water, Media Wales and First Source, all of whom will be providing the work-based learning during the course.
 Alongside practical work-based learning, students will study modules exploring leadership, business strategy, business psychology and people management.

 Skills and Professional Development is a practical module designed to equip you with the skills for both their higher education studies, which are also transferable for business and their future employability.
 Student will develop personal study skills, IT skills and business skills.